EaseUS Partition Master

 fromat hard drive bios windows 10

-No matter you choose to format hard drive from USB or BIOS settings, you must create a bootable USB or disc to boot into Windows.
+No matter whether you choose to format the hard drive from USB or BIOS settings, you must create a bootable USB or disc to boot into Windows.
 In comparison, EaseUS USB bootable format software is the easiest to create, and disk formatting is usually done in a few simple clicks.
-Whereas the Windows recovery disk is rather difficult to get, and format hard drive using CMD is higher-leveled.
+Whereas the Windows recovery disk is rather difficult to get, and the format hard drive using CMD is higher-leveled.
 We don't recommend average computer users to attempt for the first time.

 Free Download